mr-medi/mr-medi.github.io/index.md

 layout: home
 title: Welcome
-title_tag: Web Security Insights & Case Studies - Medi
+title_tag: Web Security Insights & Web Development - Medi
 description: Stay tuned for exciting upcoming projects and services that will revolutionize the cybersecurity landscape.
 I'm working on innovative solutions and advanced tools to enhance vulnerability assessment, threat intelligence, and incident response.